Ella Weed, 1889-1894

-Millicent Carey McIntosh, a native of Baltimore, was chosen from more than 60 candidates to become the fourth dean of Barnard in October 1947.
-She was later named the first president of the College in 1952, and she served in both roles until 1962.
-McIntosh was one of the most beloved and inspiring of all of Barnard's leaders, with her friendly and approachable demeanor prompting many to address her as"Mrs. Mac."
-Her achievements as Dean were numerous.
-She sought to advance the education of women and firmly believed that one needed training as a scholar in order to fulfill one's role as a person.
+A native of Baltimore, Millicent McIntosh was chosen from more than 60 candidates to become the fourth dean of Barnard in October 1947.
+She was later made the first president of Barnard College in 1952.
+The shift from dean to president was done at the urging of foundation officials whom she approached on behalf of Barnard and with the approval of Columbia.
+Serving in these roles until 1962, McIntosh was one of the most beloved and inspiring of all of Barnard’s leaders, with her friendly and approachable demeanor prompting many to address her as “Mrs. Mac.”
+Her achievements as dean are numerous, for McIntosh sought to advance the education of women and firmly believed that one needed training as a scholar in order to fulfill one’s role as a person.

-Although McIntosh believed that happiness and fulfillment may or may not lie in a career, her successful balance of marriage, children, and career made her a role model to students.
-She saw education as a way to prepare young women for the complicated balancing act of life.
+Although McIntosh believed that happiness and fulfillment may or may not lie in a career, her successful balance of marriage, children, and career made her a role model for her students.
+She saw education as a way to prepare young women for the complicated balancing act that was life.

 Rosemary Park, 1962-1967

 Photograph by Jack Mitchell, courtesy of the Barnard College Archives.